Obama vows justice after U.S. envoy killed in Libya

 The targeting of American diplomats - in militant violence sparked by a U.S.-made anti-Islamic film - quickly reverberated in the U.S. presidential campaign and could have implications for public attitudes toward revolutions across the Arab world.

-In an unusually harsh exchange so soon after a national tragedy, Republican candidate Mitt Romney slammed the White House’s response to violent attacks in Libya and Egypt, and the president retorted that his campaign rival had a tendency to “shoot first and aim later.”

-Obama, apparently seeking to seize the initiative in the midst of a close-fought race for re-election in November, pledged in his Rose Garden appearance to work with the Libyan government to “see that justice is done for this terrible act.”
+Obama, apparently seeking to seize the initiative in the midst of a close-fought race for re-election in November, pledged to work with the Libyan government to “see that justice is done for this terrible act.”

 “And make no mistake: justice will be done,” Obama said, with Secretary of State Hillary Clinton at his side.